PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

     currently provided by Palo Alto Networks.
 IPv6 is a bogon address.
 In 9.0 the IPv4 address is replaced by an FQDN

-[9.0] Support for DNS Cloud subscription service
+[9.x] Support for DNS Cloud subscription service

     + In addition to the current malicious domain push to the device, also include domain lookups using the cloud service

+[10.x] Support for DNS Cloud subscription domain categories and actions

+    + set malicious categories to sinkhole

 Profiles: